AndresSaldanaRdz/Fuzzy-Systems-Robot-Controller/README.md

 # Fuzzy-Systems-Robot-Controller

 There are 4 python files found in this repository, all with the purpose of controlling the behavior of a small robot with 2 wheels and a LiDAR Scanner, each code instructs the robot to follows its right edge wall, avoids obstacles or combine both behaviors.
+There are also videos showcasing the different codes in action, except for "fc_combo" as the video was too heavy.

 - Pid.py, is a a simple Proportional–integral–derivative controller (PID) tuned so the robot followed the wall located on its right edge from various starting positions.
 The controller can be found in the function “PIDcontroller”